 - Guided walking day with Ariana (supplement)

-This route features the following characteristics and interests: Coast, Villages and farms, Archaeology, Art, Birdwatching, History, Vegan friendly
+This route features the following characteristics and interests: Coast, Villages and farms, Archaeology, Art, Birdwatching, Drive to route, History, Vegan friendly

 Hiring a car to extend your stay, to explore the whole island.
 Linking this route with visits to the islands of Tinos and Mykonos, or even to our other Cyclades route, Naxos and Amorgos (transfer via Mykonos - ask us for advice)